History of Florida Gators football: Will Muschamp era (2011–2014)

 On December 11, 2010, Florida named Texas defensive coordinator Will Muschamp as the Gators' new head coach.
-Muschamp, the former defensive coordinator at LSU and Auburn, was the Longhorns' designated "head coach-in-waiting."
-Charlie Weis, a four-time Super Bowl champion offensive coordinator and a former head coach at Notre Dame, was hired as associate head coach and offensive coordinator.
-However, Weis's offense struggled throughout the 2011 season.
+Muschamp, a veteran defensive coordinator with stints at both LSU and Auburn, was also the Longhorns' designated "head coach-in-waiting".
+Muschamp arrived in Gainesville with no prior head coaching experience.
+Partly because of this, Charlie Weis, a four-time Super Bowl champion offensive coordinator and a former head coach at Notre Dame, was hired as associate head coach and offensive coordinator.
+When he was hired, Muschamp signed a five-year contract worth $2.7 million annually excluding incentives.

+In spite of preseason optimism, Weis's offense struggled throughout the 2011 season.
 Combined with an inexperienced defense, the Gators finished with a 3–5 record in the SEC, a 7–6 overall record, and a Gator Bowl victory over Ohio State.
-Weis left to become head coach at Kansas in December 2011.
+After the 2011 season, Weis left to become head coach at Kansas.
 The 2012 defense was much improved.
 Behind a defense which had grown into one of the nation's best and a ball-control offense, Florida outscored their opponents 115–30 in the fourth quarter, posted an 11–1 regular-season record and earned their first top-five ranking since 2009.
-The offense remained unimpressive, however, finishing 116th in the NCAA in passing with less than 2,000 yards.
+The offense, under new offensive coordinator Brent Pease, remained unimpressive, however, finishing 116th in the NCAA in passing with less than 2,000 yards.
 The sole regular-season loss was to Georgia, 17–9.
 Although the Gator season ended with an upset by Louisville, Florida finished with a top-10 ranking.
 The 2013 season was the Gators' worst since 1979.
-They lost their last seven games (including their first defeat by an FCS team, Georgia Southern), finishing with a 4–8 record and missing a bowl game for the first time since 1990.
-Late in the 2014 season, Muschamp was dismissed as the head coach after a loss to South Carolina.
+They lost their last seven games (including their first defeat by an FCS team, Georgia Southern), as well as losing to Vanderbilt for the first time in 23 meetings.
+Muschamp's 2013 Gators finished with a 4–8 record and missed a bowl game for the first time since 1990.
+After the lackluster 2013 season, Muschamp fired Brent Pease and replaced him with Kurt Roper.
+Despite the offseason assistant coaching changes, the Gators 2014 season was another disappointment.
+Late in the 2014 season, Muschamp was dismissed as the Florida head coach after a loss to South Carolina.
 His overall record as head coach was 28–21.